2007 Sacagawea Dollar Value (2026 Guide): Errors List, “P”, “D” & “S” Mint Mark Worth

 Price by 1-70 Grade (Latest Auction Records Included)

-Historical transaction data shows that the price trend of these signed label versions has been relatively stable, without significant speculative fluctuations.
+Historical transaction data shows that the signed label version has traded in a stable range without significant speculative movement.

 Market activity:2007-S Philip N. Diehl Signature